 - Processed lawfully, fairly and transparently

-- Collected and processed for limited purposes with a view to minimising that data and their storage
+- Collected and processed proportionately and for limited purposes with a view to minimising that data and their storage

 - Accurate and processed in a manner that ensures integrity and confidentiality

 - Collected and processed in a manner that allows for accountability